SQL BETWEEN Operator: Selecting the Range of Values

 A major airline has enlisted Tata Consultancy's help to improve customer satisfaction on its flights.
 Their goal is to increase customer satisfaction among people between the ages of 30 and 40.

-You've been tasked with calculating the customer satisfaction average for this age group across all three flight classes for 2022.
+You've been tasked with calculating the customer satisfaction average for this age group across all three flight classes.

 Return the class with the average of satisfaction rounded to the nearest whole number.